surajsubramanian/Cricket-Blog-in-django/README.md

 # Cricket-Blog-in-django
 Developed a Cricket Blog and Polling app.
-Also currently creating an IPL page in which i need to include some basic data analysis programs i have written in python.
-Implemented the website by watching CoreyMS's Youtube Lectures on Django.
+Also performed analysis on IPL data as part of the cricket blog.

 Also performed analysis of IPL data using Machine Learning which is included in another repository [IPL Data Analysis](https://github.com/SurajSubramanian/IPL-Data-Analysis)